 - You stay focused on your writing goals

-- Sign up for a digital schedule creator such as Google Calendar.
+- Sign up for a free digital calendar with reminders such as Google Calendar.

 - Find a few weekly slots, if possible, that you can dedicate to writing sessions and use a dedicated colour in your calendar for these to contrast with other scheduled day-to-day tasks.

-- Set up notifications for writing sessions linked to your calendar entries, so that you will receive a reminder for each writing ‘appointment’.
+- Set up notifications for writing sessions linked to your calendar entries.
+You’ll receive a convenient push notification if you link Google Calendar on your phone.

 - Show up: Only reschedule your writing sessions if you absolutely have to.

 - Work out your approximate word count (Writer’s Digest suggests a word count of 80 000 to 100 000 words for commercial or literary fiction)

-- Divide your word count between the number of days you have to finish your novel (If you have a year to write a shorter novel, 80 000 divided by 365 means just 219 words per day to your finished first draft – this is entirely manageable!)
+- Divide your word count between the number of days you have to finish your novel.
+If you have a year to write a shorter novel, 80 000 divided by 365 means just 219 words per day to your finished first draft – this is entirely manageable!

-- Note in your schedule which weeks you’ll spend working on which chapter (you don’t necessarily have to write them in the order they will appear in your book – if you have a great closing chapter idea and have your outline for the preceding story, write this first if you wish).
+- Note in your schedule which weeks you’ll spend working on which chapter (you don’t necessarily have to write them in the order they will appear in your book).

-- Make sure each story unit you’ll be working on excites you in some way – it could be that one section will feature a gripping showdown between protagonist and villain, while another will give you a chance to bring intriguing research you’ve undertaken into your story.
+- Make sure each story unit you’ll be working on excites you in some way.
+It could be that one section will feature a gripping showdown between protagonist and villain, while another will give you a chance to bring intriguing research you’ve conducted into your story.

 Once you’ve set a deadline for your first draft and have a clear idea of how many words you’ll be writing per week you can start drafting in earnest:

-3. Outline your aims at the start of every writing session
+3. Specify your aims at the start of every writing session

-- Write a heading to remind yourself of what part of your draft you’ll work on for this session (e.g. ‘Chapter 1 – first half’).
+- Write a heading to remind yourself of what part of your draft you’ll work on today (e.g. ‘First Scene – Sarah’s Trip Preparation’).

-- Write down your core character, setting and plot objectives for this writing session (Example: ‘Introduce protagonist and set up the scene that initiates her journey.
-A small village on the edge of a forest – isolated and vulnerable.
-An eerie visitor comes to town.).
+- Write down your core character, setting and plot objectives for this writing session (Example: ‘Introduce protagonist and set up her anticipation (and anxieties) about her trip to South America’.)

-- If, as you’re writing, inspiration takes the story in a different direction, add a note to your header information including any changes so that you can still see at a glance what this section of the book contributes to the overarching story.
+- If, as you’re writing, inspiration takes the story in a different direction, add a note to your header information including any changes to your original goals for the scene.

-A finished first draft is a tangible story you can work on with an editor and can revise in-between submitting to agents and publishers as you wish.
+A finished first draft is a tangible story you can work on with an editor until it’s ready to submit to publishers.
 The important thing is to reach that stage where you have more freedom (and material) to revise and refine.

 If you need to, use an online app that doesn’t let you go back to edit as you write.
 Blind Write is an online writing tool that blurs everything you’ve just written as you go, preventing you from editing too much prematurely.

-An organised system for keeping all your research at hand will also help to prevent wasting valuable time hunting for information you’ve already spent time locating.
+Keep research using an organized tool.
 Evernote is an information organising tool that lets you clip full articles or sections of pages to a virtual notebook.
 You can name each notebook according to the kind of information it contains (for example ‘Setting research’) for quick reference.

 The Pomodoro Technique, a time management approach developed by Francesco Cirillo, is one option.
 It works in six stages:

-- You decide the task you want to achieve (in your case, completing a story unit of your first draft).
+- You decide the task you want to achieve (in your case, completing a unit or section of your first draft).

-- You set a timer for the duration for one session (25-minute working intervals are good because they let you focus without burnout).
+- You set a timer for a fairly short duration (25-minute working intervals are good because they let you focus without burnout).

 - You write your unit until the timer runs out, noting any distractions briefly as you go and resuming the task immediately.